godkingjay/Authentic-Pinoy-Recipes-App/README.md

 # Download
 Get the app from the [releases page](https://github.com/godkingjay/Authentic-Pinoy-Recipes-App/releases).

-# Issues, Feature Requests and Contributing
+# Issues and Feature Requests

 Please make sure to read the full guidelines.
 Your issue may be closed without warning if you do not.